ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 <center><img src="/assets/mistakes-data-sci/class.png"></center>

-Both of these plots are simple, yet many new data scientists are not in the habit of plotting them.
+Both of these plots are simple, and should be a part of all supervised learning projects.

 ## Not thinking in terms of dimensionality